markeldigital/design-system/Markel.REMUS.DesignSystem.Web/zurb-html-email-generation/readme.md

 3. Generate the CSS from the Sass files (Sass compile task).
 4. Inline the CSS into the email by taking the input-email.html and the compiled CSS and inline it with the [Zurb inliner](http://zurb.com/ink/inliner.php)
 5. Put the result into output-email.html
-6. Copy the output-email into the appropriate position in the email-editor.html
+6. Put a style tag in for the Google Font for clients that support it (other clients will fallback to the other fonts in our font stack):

+        <style type="text/css">@import url(http://fonts.googleapis.com/css?family=Titillium+Web);</style>

 ## Notes on editing the HTML